hvtola/windshelter/README.md

 See in depth description here: https://rdrr.io/cran/RSAGA/man/wind.shelter.html

 #### NB!
 The tolerance and direction works different from the RSAGA.
-In this python script uses a angle range instead, i.e.:
+The python script uses a angle range instead of direction and tolerance, i.e.:

 def windshelter_prep(radius, direction, tolerance, cellsize): # 0 degrees equals East (90 degrees) for direction and tolerance.